Sexual or relationship abuse and violence can take many forms. We want you to know:

 - Resources are available for any kind of harassment, abuse, or violence you have experienced.

 Depending on your circumstances, you may have the following options:

 - Get information and support from a confidential advocate or counselor, or from the Program Director for Sexual Health, Advocacy & Relationship Education before you decide what to do next.

-- Request remedies and accommodations that may help you to continue your education without interruption.
+- Request supportive measures and accommodations that may help you to feel safer and continue your education.